-an end to conditions imposed by the International Financial Institutions and other donors on aid and debt cancellation that determine trade policies of developing countries;

-- effective and transparent special treatment for developing countries within the global trading system; - the abolition of all forms of subsidy by rich countries that damage developing countries' agricultural production and markets; - increased accountability and transparency of governments and international organizations to their grassroots constituencies in the formulation of international trade rules and national trade policies, while ensuring consistency of trade policies with respect for workers' rights, and human rights more broadly; - effective and transparent international mechanisms to support the prices of commodities, and to compensate developing countries for price fluctuations.
+- an end to conditions imposed by the International Financial Institutions and other donors on aid and debt cancellation that determine trade policies of developing countries; - effective and transparent special treatment for developing countries within the global trading system; - the abolition of all forms of subsidy by rich countries that distort trade. - increased accountability and transparency of governments and international organizations to their grassroots constituencies in the formulation of international trade rules and national trade policies, while ensuring consistency of trade policies with respect for workers' rights, and human rights more broadly; - effective and transparent international mechanisms to support the prices of commodities, and to compensate developing countries for price fluctuations.